-PLANNED NUMBER OF HOUSEHOLDS SERVED THROUGH: PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED MTW Public Housing Units Leased 34,068 2,839 MTW Housing Choice Vouchers (HCV) Utilized 66,408 5,534 Local, Non-Traditional: Tenant-Based^ N/A N/A Local, Non-Traditional: Property-Based^ 2,760 230 Local, Non-Traditional: Homeownership^ 600 50 Planned Total Households Served: 103,836 8,653
+PLANNED NUMBER OF HOUSEHOLDS SERVED THROUGH: PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED MTW Public Housing Units Leased 34,068 2,839 MTW Housing Choice Vouchers (HCV) Utilized 66,408 5,534 Local, Non-Traditional: Tenant-Based^ N/A N/A Local, Non-Traditional: Property-Based^ 2,400 200 Local, Non-Traditional: Homeownership^ 600 50 Planned Total Households Served: 103,476 8,623

-^{ &}quot;Planned Number of Unit Months Occupied/Leased" is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year.
+"Planned Number of Unit Months Occupied/Leased" is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year.

-[^] In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.
+- "Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year. - ^ In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.

-LOCAL, NON- TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED Tenant-Based N/A N/A N/A Property-Based Step up to Market Financing MTW (Activity 9) 2,400 200 Homeownership Homeownership Program: Operation of Combined LIPH and Section 8/HCV Homeownership Program; Program assistance to include soft-second MTW (Activity 7) 600 50 ii.
-Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing
+LOCAL, NON- TRADITIONAL CATEGORY Tenant-Based MTW ACTIVITY NAME/NUMBER N/A PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED N/A PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED N/A i chant-Daseu IN/A IN/A 1N/A Property-Based Step up to Market Financing MTW (Activity 9) 2,400 200 Homeownership Homeownership Program: Operation of Combined LIPH and HCV Homeownership Program; Program assistance to include soft-second MTW (Activity 7) 600 50

-^{} The sum of the figures provided should match the totals provided for each local, non-traditional category in the previous table.
+The sum of the figures provided should match the totals provided for each local, non- traditional category in the previous table.
 Figures should be given by individual activity.
 Multiple entries may be made for each category if applicable.